 Despite mortgage interest rates being at an all time low, home buyers are finding it difficult to get approved for a mortgage loan and home owners cannot get approved for refinancing.

-Even though the housing market is improving, consumers seeking home loans or refinancing are discovering how difficult it is to qualify for a mortgage loan with today’s standards.
+Even though the housing market has shown great improvement since the housing crisis; some consumers seeking home loans or refinancing are discovering how difficult it is to qualify for a mortgage loan.

 Rapid rescoring can correct errors, delete negative information or update credit card balances in as little as 72 hours.